ELFMo/ELFMoHub/README.md

 The code repository for the paper titled "Estimating Model Performance Under Covariate Shift Without Labels" to be published in NeurIPS 2025: https://github.com/pape-research/pape_r

+The code repository for the Master's thesis "Autonomous LLM Evaluation and Remediation Framework": https://github.com/afnan1456/llm_monitoring_framework/ .

 ---

 ELFMo is part of the ITEA4 Eureka Cluster on software innovation, supported by funding from local authorities, i.e., ANI, Business Finland, CDTI and VLAIO.